x1angli/pyDDNS/README.md

 `Client/Downstream` can get dns recoder of silo specified in `Client/config.yml`, then modify local `host file` to change DNS rules.

 ## How does it work
-1. On the upstream machine
+### On the upstream machine
+1. Request `Get /ip` to check current public IP.
+2. Request `Get /silos/silo_id` to check if the ip address of dnsrecords has changed.
+3. If changed, Request `PUT /silos/silo_id` to update dnsrecords.

-1. On the downstream machine
+### On the downstream machine
+1. Request `Get /silos/silo_id` to get dnsrecords.
+2. Change host file with dnsrecords.

-1. On the server
+### On the server
+Server uses web framework flask to build REST API.

 ## Installation
 1. Make sure Python is properly installed on all platforms (i.e. Server, Upstream, Downstream)
-1. Modify the `/server/config.yml` file to change DB setting, and `/client/config.yml` file to specify Server and DNS details
+2. Modify the `/server/config.yml` file to change DB setting, and `/client/config.yml` file to specify Server and DNS details
-1. Execute following commands
+3. Execute following commands

         pip install -r requirements.txt
         flask --app=server.app initdb